 - 4 Costly Kitchen Distractions To Avoid While Cooking

-Making a difference (MAD)
+Making A Difference (MAD)

 Welcome to the 2016 Making A Difference series!
 Join the networking movement of Personal Finance Bloggers around the world.

-I’m currently booking for December 2016/January 2017.
-Today lets welcome Mr. Compounding from the personal finance blog, Net Worth Is King.
+Today let’s welcome Mr. Compounding from the personal finance blog, Net Worth Is King.

-What’s Up Mr. CBB and fans?
+What’s Up, Mr. CBB and fans?

-My name is Mr. Compounding and I’m the founder of the personal finance blog, Net Worth Is King.
+My name is Mr. Compounding, and I’m the founder of the personal finance blog Net Worth Is King.

-After graduation, I became eager to learn more about the subject and started reading books, listening to podcasts and devouring blogs.
+After graduation, I became eager to learn more about the subject and started reading books, listening to podcasts, and devouring blogs.

-Eventually, I came to the realization that sharing that information with others through my own experiences was one of my callings in life, so I started Net Worth Is King.
+Eventually, I realized that sharing that information with others through my own experiences was one of my callings in life, so I started Net Worth Is King.

-Once we understand that the real path to financial freedom is actually more boring than that (in a good way), it becomes easier to work on a strategy.
+Once we understand that the real path to financial freedom is more boring than that (in a good way), it becomes easier to work on a strategy.

-My goal is to share a piece of my story with you guys at least once a week.
+I aim to share a piece of my story with you guys at least once a week.